dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 - Writing
 ---

-Yesterday I relapsed.[^fn-yd] Not alcohol, or drugs, or gambling, or anything of that sort.
+Yesterday I relapsed.
+Not alcohol, or drugs, or gambling, or anything of that sort.
 It was something worse: having an argument online.

 Back when twitter was still called twitter I found myself getting into many an argument.
 Not because I wanted to, but because—at least back in those days—the